IN THIS ARTICLE

 - Using Microsoft Active Directory

-In order to best manage permissions settings between Active Directory bound SMB and NFS clients writing to the same Qumulo hosted file shares, the following RFC2307 values need to present at each involved User Account and User Group that is managed via Microsoft Active Directory:
+In order to best manage permissions settings between Active Directory bound SMB and NFS clients writing to the same Qumulo hosted file shares, the following RFC2307 values need to be present for each involved User Account and User Group that is managed via Microsoft Active Directory.

 loginShell: /bin/bash for example